PCCN Quiz -9

 These are signs of Cushing’s triad from increased ICP; osmotic therapy reduces intracranial pressure.

-BR.
+CW.
 A patient with subarachnoid hemorrhage suddenly develops new-onset confusion, pupillary dilation, and hypertension.
 What is the priority nursing action?

 Neurological deterioration suggests rebleeding or herniation → requires emergent neurosurgical evaluation.

-BX.
+DA.
 A patient with acute kidney injury has potassium 7.1 mEq/L, peaked T waves, and muscle weakness.
 IV calcium gluconate has already been administered.
 What is the next nursing intervention?

 Insulin with glucose shifts potassium into cells, rapidly lowering serum potassium until dialysis can be performed.

-BY.
+DD.
 A patient with subarachnoid hemorrhage develops sudden severe headache, hypertension, and unequal pupils.
 What is the nurse’s immediate intervention?

 Acute neurological deterioration suggests rebleeding or herniation → requires emergent surgical response.

-BZ.
+DL.
 A patient with COPD suddenly develops unilateral chest pain, absent breath sounds on the right, and SpO₂ 78%.
 What is the priority nursing action?

 Oops!
 Revisit the management of pneumothorax.